dds-bridge/dds/README.md

 Please refer to the [home page](http://privat.bahnhof.se/wb758135) for details.

-The current version is DDS 2.8.2 released in June 2015 and licensed under the Apache 2.0 license in the LICENSE FILE.
+The current version is DDS 2.8.3 released in January 2016 and licensed under the Apache 2.0 license in the LICENSE FILE.

 Release notes are in the ChangeLog file.

-(c) Bo Haglund 2006-2014, (c) Bo Haglund / Soren Hein 2014-2015.
+(c) Bo Haglund 2006-2014, (c) Bo Haglund / Soren Hein 2014-2016.

 Credits